PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Experimental Results

 \section{Experimental Results}

-\paragraph{Real-world unstructured data results.} Table~\ref{tab:main_results_hph} presents a comparative performance analysis on the HPH dataset, which comprises real-world unstructured clinical narratives.
-PACE-RAG consistently achieves the best overall performance across most evaluation metrics on both backbone models.
-In particular, when using Llama3.1-8B-Instruct, PACE-RAG achieves the highest F1 score of 76.30\% and accuracy of 78.44\%, outperforming all baseline methods.
-While other RAG or verification-based approaches improve performance compared to the zero-shot baseline, they often exhibit substantially higher recall, indicating a tendency to over-predict positive cases.
-For instance, while TreatRAG achieves the highest recall, its relatively low precision suggests less reliable predictions.
-Conversely, PACE-RAG maintains a more robust trade-off between precision and recall, yielding stronger overall classification performance.
-This trend remains consistent with Qwen3-8B, where PACE-RAG again leads with an F1 score of 80.84\% and an accuracy of 82.75\%.
+\paragraph{Real-world unstructured data results.} \add{Table~\ref{tab:main_results_combined} (Left)} presents a comparative performance analysis on the HPH dataset, which comprises real-world unstructured clinical narratives. \add{ Task-specific training methods such as SafeDrug and CogNet are designed for structured inputs and therefore are not directly applicable to this dataset.
+In contrast, PACE-RAG can operate directly on unstructured clinical notes and achieves strong performance without task-specific training. } With Llama3.1-8B-Instruct, PACE-RAG obtains the highest F1 score of 76.30\% and accuracy of 78.44\% among inference-only LLM-based methods.
+This trend is consistent with Qwen3-8B, where PACE-RAG achieves an F1 score of 80.84\% and an accuracy of 82.75\%.
+Compared with other RAG or verification-based methods, PACE-RAG also provides a more balanced precision--recall trade-off, whereas methods such as TreatRAG tend to over-predict positive cases with high recall but lower precision. \add{ Additional precision--recall trade-off analyses and ablation studies on hyperparameter robustness are provided in Appendix~\ref{app:precision-recall-tradeoff-results} and ~\ref{app:hyperparamter_sensitivity}. }

-\paragraph{Generalization to structured benchmarks.} To evaluate the generalizability of our framework across diverse clinical environments, we extended the application of PACE-RAG to the large-scale MIMIC-IV benchmark (Table~\ref{tab:main_results_mimic}).
-PACE-RAG consistently achieves superior performance across nearly all evaluation metrics.
-For Llama3.1-8B-Instruct, PACE-RAG achieves the highest F1 score of 36.93\% and accuracy of 42.71\%, outperforming all baseline methods.
-A similar pattern is observed with Qwen3-8B.
-PACE-RAG achieves the best results across all metrics.
+\paragraph{Generalization to structured benchmarks.} To evaluate generalizability beyond the HPH cohort, we further apply PACE-RAG to the large-scale MIMIC-IV benchmark \add{(Table~\ref{tab:main_results_combined}, Right)}. \add{ On MIMIC-IV, task-specific training methods can achieve higher performance because they are explicitly optimized for structured medication recommendation.
+Nevertheless, PACE-RAG remains highly competitive among inference-only LLM-based methods. } With Llama3.1-8B-Instruct, PACE-RAG achieves the best F1 score of 36.93\% and accuracy of 42.71\% among the LLM-based baselines.
+With Qwen3-8B, PACE-RAG further improves performance and achieves the best results across all metrics among inference-only methods.